 During the campaign 345 coalition troops were killed and 1000 wounded.
 Iraqi casualty figures are not known, but number at least 30,000.
 Some estimates are as high as 100,000.
 The huge difference in casualties was due to massive coalition air superiority and technological advantages.

 For example, coalition tanks could engage and destroy Iraqi tanks from more than three times the distance that Iraqi tanks could engage.
 The British Army's Challenger tank claimed 300 kills for no losses.
-One had the distinction of the longest range tank-to-tank kill in military history, destroying an Iraqi tank at a range of 4km (2.5 miles).
+One tank, from the Royal Scots Dragoon Guards, had the distinction of the longest range tank-to-tank kill in military history, destroying an Iraqi tank at a range of around 5km (3 miles).

 The later conflict in Iraq in 2003-11 demonstrated how a technologically inferior force could engage a much stronger foe.
 Lightly armed insurgents avoided open warfare.
 Instead they fought in towns and cities, where they could avoid tanks, artillery and air strikes, while carrying out ambushes and bombings.
 This blunted the technological advantages of the coalition.